Southern California Logistics Airport: History

+Trivia

 In late 2006, SCLA became home to Air Tanker 910, a heavily modified McDonnell Douglas DC-10, which is on contract to the California Department of Forestry (CALFIRE).
 Tanker 910 used SCLA as its re-loading base for fires occurring anywhere in California.
 SCLA has since stopped its servicing for such tankers like the DC-10 and the Calfire Grumman S-2 Tracker with most refueling points for Southern California wildfires being at San Bernardino International Airport or the former Norton Air Force Base and Mojave Air and Space Port.

 The 2007 Autonomous Vehicle Competition took place on the former George Air Force Base.
 DARPA selected the location because its network of urban roads best simulated the type of terrain American forces operate in when deployed overseas.

 N118UA, United Airlines' "Friend Ship" 747-400, arrived at the boneyard on November 9, 2017 to be stored.
 It was the final United 747 to carry passengers, flying its final revenue flight on November 7, 2017.

 On November 2, 2018, the Presidential Plane of Mexico named TP-01 (registered as XC-MEX) of the Mexican Air Force arrived here to be sold off to its new owner by the order of New President of Mexico Andrés Manuel López Obrador.

-On March 27, 2019, the first of two 747-8i (N894BA) flew from SCLA to Lackland Air Force Base in San Antonio, Texas, for conversion into a presidential transport VC-25B.
+On March 27, 2019, the first of two Boeing 747-8i (N894BA) flew from SCLA to Lackland Air Force Base in San Antonio, Texas, for conversion into a presidential transport VC-25B.
 It was one of two built for the Russian airline Transaero, but the airline went bankrupt before taking delivery of the 747s.
 The cost of converting both aircraft is estimated to be $4.68B.

-In 2019 Southwest Airlines used the airport to store its fleet of Boeing 737 MAX after the airplane was grounded by the FAA.
+In 2019, Southwest Airlines used the airport to store its fleet of Boeing 737 MAX after the airplane was grounded by the Federal Aviation Administration (FAA).

 On 14 February 2020, the Guinness World Record for the longest-distance wheelie in an airplane was set in a Cessna 172 on the airport's runway 17.
 The pilot kept the plane's nose wheel from touching the asphalt surface for a distance of 14,319 feet.

 In response to the sharp drop in air travel during the COVID-19 pandemic, several airlines contracted with aircraft boneyard operator ComAv to store aircraft and to keep them clean and in working order while they are in storage.
 By late March 2020, about 275 airliners were in storage at SCLA.
 As of 30 March 2020, Southwest Airlines had parked 50 active Boeing 737-700 aircraft at Victorville.
 The Australian airline Qantas began to move its entire Airbus A380 fleet into storage at the facility in July 2020, due to the lack of international demand for flights.